Call me crazy in love with all my readers because I did yet one more test for THE perfect chocolate cake.

 - Preheat oven to 350 degrees F. or 180 C.

-- I use parchment paper, overlapping pan and spray with baking spray and bake in a one-layer pan or you can make cupcakes with same recipe.
+- I use parchment paper, overlapping pan and spray with baking spray and bake two 8 inch layers, a sheet pan or you can make cupcakes with same recipe.

 - Mix dry ingredients: almond flour, coconut flour: baking powder, baking soda, salt, xanthan gum.
-Once mixed, add sifted cocoa powder, Swerve.
-Set Aside
+Set aside.

 - Beat eggs in mixer until very well incorporated on high.